-- 19.01 Effective the beginning of the first pay period after Union ratification and County approval of this Agreement, employees may exchange shifts up to 312 hours per fiscal year when the change does not interfere with the operations of the Fire Department, and when prior approval is granted at the discretion of the Emergency Services Director Fire Chief or his designee.
-In the event an employee is unable to work due to injury, illness, or disability, and has exhausted the 312 hours, the Fire Chief may, in his discretion, allow additional hours.
-Chit forms or any other method authorized by the Emergency Services Director Written requests will be submitted to the Fire Chief shall be used for this purpose. - 19.01.1 The Emergency Services Director Fire Chief may provide a carve out for education. - 19.01.2 The Union President may assign up to seventy (70) full or partial standby arrangements. - 19.01.3 Standby arrangements under Sections 19.01.2 and 19.01.3 are subject to the limitations in Section 19.02; provided, however, that an employee of equal classification who has equal or higher qualifications shall be permitted to work the standby arrangement. - 19.01.4 Standby arrangements under Section 19.01.3 of this Agreement shall only be used for the following: - A. Executive Board Meetings (limited to Local 2201's four principal officers and Local 2201's shift stewards). - B. General Union Meetings noticed to Local 2201's members. - C. CBA negotiations with the District/Indian River County, including impasse hearings. - D. Grievance step meetings and arbitration hearing under the CBA. - E. Public meetings of the Indian River County Board of County Commissioners (limited to Local 2201's four principal officers). - F. Conferences, conventions, and seminars relating to union activity.
+- 19.01 Effective the beginning of the first pay period after Union ratification and County approval of this Agreement, employees may exchange shifts up to 312 hours per fiscal year when the change does not interfere with the operations of the Fire Department, and when prior approval is granted at the discretion of the Emergency Services Director or his designee.
+Chit forms or any other method authorized by the Emergency Services Director shall be used for this purpose. - 19.01.1 The Emergency Services Director may provide a carve out for education. - 19.01.2 The Union President may assign up to seventy (70) full or partial standby arrangements. - 19.01.3 Standby arrangements under Section 19.01.3 are subject to the limitations in Section 19.02; provided, however, that an employee of equal classification who has equal or higher qualifications shall be permitted to work the standby arrangement. - 19.01.4 Standby arrangements under Section 19.01.3 of this Agreement shall only be used for the following: - A. Executive Board Meetings (limited to Local 2201's four principal officers and Local 2201's shift stewards). - B. General Union Meetings noticed to Local 2201's members. - C. CBA negotiations with the District/Indian River County, including impasse hearings. - D. Grievance step meetings and arbitration hearing under the CBA. - E. Public meetings of the Indian River County Board of County Commissioners (limited to Local 2201's four principal officers).

-- G. Charitable community events and fundraisers organized by or for the benefit of a bona fide Section 501(c)(3) non-profit organization, excluding any and all forms of political activity. - H. Meetings with Local 2201's attorneys regarding District/Indian River County union matters. - I. Florida PERC proceedings in which Local 2201 is a party. - 19.01.5 The seventy (70) full or partial standby arrangements referenced in Sections

-19.01.2 and 19.01.3 of this Agreement, are the maximum number allowed per fiscal year, and any unused standby arrangements shall not be rolled over to the following fiscal year. - 19.02 The exchanging employees shall both be of equal classification or both qualified to work in each other's classification.
-Exchanging employees may be required to work in their highest qualified capacity. - 19.035 Vacation leave will be charged to the employee who agreed to work the shift if the employee who agreed to work the shift calls in sick.
+- F. Conferences, conventions, and seminars relating to union activity. - G. Charitable community events and fundraisers organized by or for the benefit of a bona fide Section 501(c)(3) non-profit organization, excluding any and all forms of political activity. - H. Meetings with Local 2201's attorneys regarding District/Indian River County union matters. - I. Florida PERC proceedings in which Local 2201 is a party. - 19.01.5 The seventy (70) full or partial standby arrangements referenced in Section 19.01.3 of this Agreement, are the maximum number allowed per fiscal year, and any unused standby arrangements shall not be rolled over to the following fiscal year. - 19.02 The exchanging employees shall both be of equal classification. - 19.03 Vacation leave will be charged to the employee who agreed to work the shift if the employee who agreed to work the shift calls in sick.